Flashcards in Cell Biology Deck (104):

 How are nerve cells specialised for rapid signalling?

--The cells are long to cover more distance
+-The cells are long (the axon specifically) to cover more distance

--They have branched connections at their ends to connect to other nerve cells and form a network throughout the body
+-They have branched connections at their nerve endings to connect to other nerve cells and form a network throughout the body

 How are muscle cells specialised for contraction?